 When your grease trap is too full, pipes can get plugged up, leaving nowhere for the grease to go.
 As the grease piles up, the grease ends up backing up where ever it can—and it will choose the path of least resistance.
 That could mean a drain in your floor, or the sparkling sink from the night before.

-Getting your grease trap clean should be part of your regular maintenance.
+Getting your kitchen’s grease trap clean should be part of your regular maintenance.
 If you can’t remember when it was last cleaned, chances are it is due again.
 Getting it cleaned can avoid painful and expensive problems later, such as shutting down your business due to complications from a non-functional trap.
 Most commercial building cleaning companies provide such services so if you if you are skeptical you may need a cleaning, it’s definitely time to call one.